tambetm/allenAI/README.md

 python src/predict.py model/test_00_loss_0.1960_acc_0.2868.hdf5
 ```

-By default it just calculates accuracy on Allen AI training set.
-You may want to use following options:
+The only required parameter is path to the model file.
+By default it just calculates accuracy on Allen AI training set, you need to use following options to produce predictions on other sets:
  * `--csv_file` - the file to calculate predictions for, default is `data/training_set.tsv`, but can also be `data/validation_set.tsv` or `data/test_set.tsv`.
 The code handles the missing "correct" column automatically.
  * `--write_predictions` - write predictions in CSV file.
 The first column is question id, the second is predicted answer,  followed by scores (cosine similarities) for all answers A, B, C and D. The file format was supposed to be compatible with Kaggle submission, but for ensembling purposes we had to include scores too.

-Many options for the training script apply as well.
+Many options for the training script apply here as well.
 For example you need to match the hidden layer size and number of layers with saved model, otherwise it will give an error.

 ### How to run the preprocessing